Home Learning Resources for Year 2

 We will be focussing on counting on in 2s, 5s and 10s from 0 and then from any given number.
 This will lead into learning the multiplication facts for x2, x5, x10.
 Some children will progress to x3 and x4.
 Children can also use their 'Spelling Shed' logins to access 'Maths Shed'.

 In year 2 we focus on writing to entertain and writing to inform others.
 This includes narratives, descriptions, letters and instructions.

 The children will be using the 4 sentence types defined in the Year 2 Writing Assessment Framework.

 We also begin to introduce more of the Alan Peat Sentence types.
-During this term we will begin to try improving our vocabulary using an online resource called Vocabulary Ninja.

 Much of our writing develops from our Mantle work.
 We also use texts as inspiration for writing.